A new formulation for the 3-D Euler equations with an application to subsonic flows in a cylinder: A new formulation of the 3-D Isentropic Euler equations

 \section{A new formulation of the 3-D Isentropic Euler equations}

+Since the Euler system is hyperbolic-elliptic coupled in a subsonic region, the main task is to understand the coupling properties of the hyperbolic and elliptic modes in subsonic flows by finding a decomposition of the Euler system to effectively decouple the different modes.
 In this section, we will give a new formulation of the Euler equations and carry out a characteristic analysis for the new system to get some insights on the coupling structure of hyperbolic and elliptic modes in the compressible Euler equations.
+The new reformulation has its own interest and may shed light on the difficult 3-D transonic shock problem in a de Laval nozzle.
+The new contribution in our formulation is to try to use the Bernoulli's law to reduce the dimension of the velocity field by defining new variables $(1,\beta_2=\frac{u_2}{u_1},\beta_3=\frac{u_3}{u_1})$ and replacing $u_1$ by the Bernoulli's function $B$ through $u_1^2=\frac{2(B-h(\rho))}{1+\beta_2^2+\beta_3^2}$.

 In the whole paper, it is assumed that the flow does not contain vacuum and any stagnation points, which means that $\rho>0$ and $(u_1,u_2,u_3)\neq(0,0,0)$ respectively.
 Without loss of generality, it is assumed that $u_1>0$.